1960 U-2 incident: Background

-After the success of the first two British pilots and because of pressure to determine the number of Soviet intercontinental ballistic missiles more accurately, Eisenhower allowed the flying of two more missions before the Four Power Paris Summit, scheduled for 16 May.
+After the success of the first two British pilots and because of desire to determine the number of Soviet intercontinental ballistic missiles more accurately, Eisenhower allowed the flying of two more missions before the Four Power Paris Summit, scheduled for 16 May.
 The final two missions before the summit were to be flown by American pilots.

-On 9 April 1960, a U-2C spyplane of the special CIA unit "10-10", piloted by Bob Ericson, crossed the southern national boundary of the Soviet Union in the area of Pamir Mountains and flew over four Soviet top secret military objects: the Semipalatinsk Test Site, the Dolon Air Base where Tu-95 strategic bombers were stationed, the surface-to-air missile (SAM) test site of the Soviet Air Defence Forces near Saryshagan, and the Tyuratam missile range (Baikonur Cosmodrome).
+On 9 April 1960, a U-2C spy plane of the special CIA unit "10-10", piloted by Bob Ericson, crossed the southern national boundary of the Soviet Union in the area of Pamir Mountains and flew over four Soviet top-secret military objects: the Semipalatinsk Test Site, the Dolon Air Base where Tu-95 strategic bombers were stationed, the surface-to-air missile (SAM) test site of the Soviet Air Defence Forces near Saryshagan, and the Tyuratam missile range (Baikonur Cosmodrome).

-The aircraft was detected by the Soviet Air Defense Forces when it had flown more than 250 km over the Soviet national boundary and avoided several attempts at interception by a MiG-19 and a Su-9 during the flight.
-The U-2 left Soviet air space and landed at an Iranian airstrip at Zahedan.
-It was clear that the U.S. Central Intelligence Agency had successfully performed an extraordinarily dangerous but productive intelligence operation.
-The next flight of the U-2 spyplane from Peshawar airport was planned for late April.
+The aircraft was detected by the Soviet Air Defense Forces when it had flown more than 250 km over the Soviet national boundary; it avoided attempts at interception by a MiG-19 and a Su-9.
+The U-2 left Soviet air space and landed at an Iranian airstrip at Zahedan, completing an extraordinarily dangerous but productive intelligence operation.
+The next flight of the U-2 spy plane from Peshawar airport was planned for late April.